Léon Krier

 Léon Krier CVO (7 April 1946 – 17 June 2025) was a Luxembourgish architect, architectural theorist, and urban planner, a prominent critic of modernist architecture and advocate of New Classical architecture and New Urbanism.
 Krier combined an international architecture and planning practice with writing and teaching.
 He was well known for his master plan for Poundbury, in Dorset, England.
 He was the younger brother of architect Rob Krier.

 Background

-Krier was born in Luxembourg on 7 April 1946 to Emma Marguerite (née Lanser) and Jean Pierre Jacques Krier, a tailor who supplied most of the ecclesiastical robes to the country's bishops.
-The small town that he grew up in would inspire him later in his architectural career.
-He attended the Lycée Classique in the monastery of L'Abbaye d'Echternach.
+Krier was born in Luxembourg City on 7 April 1946 to Emma Marguerite (née Lanser) and Jean Pierre Jacques Krier, a tailor who supplied most of the ecclesiastical robes to the country's bishops.
+The small city that he grew up in would inspire him later in his architectural career.
+He attended the Lycée Classique in the monastery of the Abbey of Echternach.
 He initially wanted to be a pianist, but studied architecture instead due to the influence of his older brother Robert.

-Krier died on 17 June 2025, at the age of 79.
+Krier was appointed Honorary Commander of the Royal Victorian Order (CVO) in 2017.
+He died on 17 June 2025, at the age of 79.